Phil-Holland/CNE-RAT/README.md

 ## Deployment

 To deploy CNE-RAT on a live system, the passwords within the `.env` file should be set to secure strings.
-Then use the following
+Then use the following command to run the application in "production" mode.

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.production.yml up